phalcon-orphanage/docs/ja/reference/escaper.rst

 コンテキストのエスケープ
 ===================

-Websites and Web applications are vulnerable to XSS_ attacks, despite PHP provides escaping functionality, in some contexts those are not sufficient/appropriate. :doc:`Phalcon\\Escaper <../api/Phalcon_Escaper>` provides contextual escaping, this component is written in C providing the minimal overhead when escaping different kinds of texts.
+Websites and web applications are vulnerable to XSS_ attacks and although PHP provides escaping functionality, in some contexts it is not sufficient/appropriate. :doc:`Phalcon\\Escaper <../api/Phalcon_Escaper>` provides contextual escaping and is written in Zephir, providing the minimal overhead when escaping different kinds of texts.

-We designed this component based on the `XSS (Cross Site Scripting) Prevention Cheat Sheet`_ created by the OWASP_
+We designed this component based on the `XSS (Cross Site Scripting) Prevention Cheat Sheet`_ created by the OWASP_.

 Additionally, this component relies on mbstring_ to support almost any charset.